×

 If you are thinking about moving to Koh Rong Sanloem, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Koh Rong Sanloem can vary greatly depending on the type and location of the property.
 For a budget traveler, basic bungalows or guesthouses can be found for as low as $10 to $20 per night.
 Mid-range accommodations such as comfortable beachfront bungalows or rooms in a guesthouse typically range from $30 to $60 per night.
 For those seeking luxury, high-end resorts and villas can cost anywhere from $100 to several hundred dollars per night.
 Monthly rentals for apartments or houses in the area can range from $200 to $500 per month, again depending on the location and type of property.
-It's important to note that these prices can fluctuate depending on the season, with costs typically increasing during the peak tourist season," replied a member in Koh Rong Sanloem.
+It's important to note that these prices can fluctuate depending on the season, with costs typically increasing during the peak tourist season," explained one expat living in Koh Rong Sanloem, Cambodia.

 Should I buy or rent a home in Koh Rong Sanloem?